 A trust is a document that creates a legal entity that can own property in a manner distinct from the creator of the trust.
 The creator of the trust is known as the "grantor."
-The grantor of the trust will typically name several trustees who are responsible for acting in succession to manage the assets of the trust for the benefit of the beneficiaries named in the trust.
-The trustee has a fiduciary duty to manage investments and distributions according to the terms of the trust that are set forth by the grantor in the trust document.
+The trust's grantor will typically name several trustees responsible for acting in succession to manage the assets of the trust for the benefit of the beneficiaries named in the trust.
+The trustee has a fiduciary duty to manage investments and distributions according to the trust terms set forth by the grantor in the trust document.

 If one trustee passes away or becomes unwilling or unable to act, the next trustee in the line of succession will take over trustee duties.
-The beneficiary of the trust can also change during the life of the trust based on triggering events that are set forth in the trust document.
+The beneficiary of the trust can also change during the life of the trust based on triggering events outlined in the trust document.

 A revocable living trust can be modified at any time by the grantor.
-An irrevocable living trust involves the grantor giving up some rights to his or her property without the automatic ability to take those rights back whenever he or she would like.
+An irrevocable living trust involves the grantor giving up some rights to their property without the automatic ability to take those rights back whenever they would like.

 For this reason, property owned by a revocable living trust is treated as the grantor's own property for many purposes, such as income tax and estate tax.
 On the other hand, property owned by an irrevocable trust may no longer be considered property of the grantor, depending on the terms of the trust.

-Revocable living trusts are used for basic estate planning.
+Revocable living trusts are used for essential estate planning.
 Often they serve many of the same functions as a will.
-For more on the difference between revocable living trusts and wills check out our article, Wills vs. Trusts in Illinois.
+For more on the difference between revocable living trusts and will, check out our article, Wills vs. Trusts in Illinois.

 Like wills, revocable living trusts can provide for the distribution of assets when you pass away.
-Unlike wills, revocable living trusts will ensure that your estate does not go through probate when you pass away.
-For more on what probate is, why it is preferable to avoid probate, and how revocable living trusts work to avoid probate, check out our article, How to Avoid Probate in Illinois with Revocable Living Trusts.
+Unlike wills, revocable living trusts ensure that your estate does not go through probate when you pass away.
+For more on probate, why it is preferable to avoid probate, and how revocable living trusts work to avoid probate, check out our article, How to Avoid Probate in Illinois with Revocable Living Trusts.

 Revocable living trusts can also allow married couples to take advantage of one another's estate tax exemptions.
-However, unlike many irrevocable trusts, transfer of assets to a revocable living trust does not remove the asset from the grantor's estate for estate tax purposes.
-For more on this check out, Can a Living Trust Avoid Estate Taxes?
+However, unlike many irrevocable trusts, transferring assets to a revocable living trust do not remove the asset from the grantor's estate for estate tax purposes.
+For more on this, check out, Can a Living Trust Avoid Estate Taxes?

-Unlike an irrevocable trust, there is no noticeable difference between owning assets in the grantor's individual name and owning them as trustee of his or her trust as long as the grantor is alive and mentally competent.
-This is because the grantor will usually be both the initial trustee and initial beneficiary, meaning that his or her duty as trustee is simply to manage the assets owned by the trust for his or her own benefit in whatever way he or she sees fit.
+Unlike an irrevocable trust, there is no noticeable difference between owning assets in the grantor's individual name and owning them as trustee of their trust as long as the grantor is alive and mentally competent.
+This is because the grantor will usually be both the initial trustee and initial beneficiary, meaning their duty as trustee is simply to manage the assets owned by the trust for their benefit in whatever way they see fit.
 A revocable living trust is also easily modified or revoked at the grantor's will.

-In sum, a revocable living trust is very much like a will except that it avoids probate, provides the first line of defense against estate tax, and allows the grantor to control how the assets owned by the trust are managed, distributed, and invested for years after his or her death.
+In sum, a revocable living trust is very much like a will except that it avoids probate, provides the first line of defense against the estate tax, and allows the grantor to control how the assets owned by the trust are managed, distributed, and invested for years after their death.
 There is practically no downside to having a revocable living trust, and the grantor does not have to sacrifice any control over the assets owned by the trust.

-Irrevocable trusts are typically used to divide ownership interests in a particular asset or group of assets between multiple people for the purpose of protecting the asset from creditors, planning for long-term care or minimizing estate tax.
+Irrevocable trusts are typically used to divide ownership interests in a particular asset or group of assets between multiple people to protect the asset from creditors, plan for long-term care, or minimize estate tax.

-In order for an irrevocable trust to be effective for any of these purposes, the grantor must give up some control over the asset.
-Typically, the more control the grantor gives up, the more likely the irrevocable trust will hold up for its intended purpose in the event that it is challenged.
+For an irrevocable trust to be effective for any of these purposes, the grantor must give up some control over the asset.
+Typically, the more control the grantor gives up, the more likely the irrevocable trust will hold up for its intended purpose if it is challenged.

 When using an irrevocable trust to protect an asset from creditors, the grantor will divide her interest in a particular piece of property between herself and a third party.
-Because the property is no longer wholly owned by the grantor, the creditor is not able to foreclose on the property and liquidate it to collect the grantor's debt.
+Because the property is no longer wholly owned by the grantor, the creditor cannot foreclose on the property and liquidate it to collect the grantor's debt.

 For example, one way to protect a family home from creditors is for the grantor to transfer the home to an irrevocable trust.
-In this scenario, the grantor will typically retain the right to possess the home for the remainder of his or her life, while his or her children have the right to inherit the home after the grantor passes.
+In this scenario, the grantor will typically retain the right to possess the home for the remainder of their life, while their children have the right to inherit the home after the grantor passes.

-The distinction between this scenario and a revocable trust that leaves the home to the grantor's children is that when the home is owned by an irrevocable trust the children's’ right to inherit the home has already vested and can no longer be changed by the grantor.
+The distinction between this scenario and a revocable trust that leaves home to the grantor's children is that when the home is owned by an irrevocable trust, the children's right to inherit the home has already been vested and can no longer be changed by the grantor.
 This means that the grantor can't take the property out of the irrevocable trust or sell the property without the children signing off on the transfer.
-The grantor is giving up some part of his or her rights in the property.
+The grantor is giving up some part of their rights to the property.

-The grantor giving up some of his or her rights in the property is what protects the property from creditors.
+The grantor giving up some of their rights in the property is what protects the property from creditors.
 Because the property is no longer wholly owned by the grantor, creditors can no longer foreclose on the property.

 For more on how irrevocable trusts are used for protection against creditors, check out our article, How to Protect Assets from Creditors.

 The same strategy can be used in planning for long-term care.
-Because long-term care is very expensive, many people rely on Medicaid to pay for long-term care expenses.
-However, Medicaid requires that the person applying for Medicaid "spend down" their own assets before they will be eligible for Medicaid benefits.
+Because long-term care is costly, many people rely on Medicaid to pay for long-term care expenses.
+However, Medicaid requires that the person applying for Medicaid "spend down" their own assets before they are eligible for Medicaid benefits.